 An earthy, warm, yellow-green, the yellow oxide mixes perfectly with chromium green to create this hue.
 It subtlely warms the somewhat cool chromium green.

-Interestingly chromium green was a pigment used in US currency printing however I prefer the link in the name to the humble olive, rather than arguably the most destructive piece of paper ever created.
+Interestingly, chromium green was a pigment used in US currency printing, however I prefer the link in the name to the humble olive.

-Good one for the landscape painters, it's going straight into my plein aire box.
+Good one for landscape painters, it's going straight into my pleinaire box.

 Technical Overview